Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Best Types of Mattresses for Sleep Apnea

 Extracted from rubber trees, latex begins as natural sap whipped into a light, airy material.
 There are two types of latex; Dunlop and Talalay.
-The difference between the two, is during the Talalay process, rods are strategically placed in the latex, providing better comfort and support to the body.
+The difference between the two, is during the Talalay process, rods are strategically placed in the latex, providing better comfort and is a more supportive mattress to the body.

 It’s hypoallergenic, encouraging better breathing at night.
 If looking into a latex mattress, avoid synthetic latex.
 It has a petroleum base and produces an off-gassing odor, which could aggravate symptoms of sleep apnea.